 Intermittent Intravenous Injection

 50 mg (2 mL) every 6 to 8 hours.
-Dilute Ranitidine Injection, 50 mg, in 0.9% sodium chloride injection or other compatible IV solution (see Stability) to a concentration no greater than 2.5 mg/mL (20 mL).
+Dilute ranitidine injection, 50 mg, in 0.9% sodium chloride injection or other compatible intravenous solution (see Stability) to a concentration no greater than 2.5 mg/mL (20 mL).
 Inject at a rate no greater than 4 mL/min (5 minutes).

 50 mg (2 mL) every 6 to 8 hours.
-Dilute Ranitidine Injection, 50 mg, in 5% dextrose injection or other compatible IV solution (see Stability) to a concentration no greater than 0.5 mg/mL (100 mL).
+Dilute ranitidine injection, 50 mg, in 5% dextrose injection or other compatible intravenous solution (see Stability) to a concentration no greater than 0.5 mg/mL (100 mL).
 Infuse at a rate no greater than 5 to 7 mL/min (15 to 20 minutes).

 In some patients it may be necessary to increase dosage.
 When this is necessary, the increases should be made by more frequent administration of the dose, but generally should not exceed 400 mg/day.

 Add ranitidine injection to 5% dextrose injection or other compatible intravenous solution (see Stability).
 Deliver at a rate of 6.25 mg/hour (e.g., 150 mg [6 mL] of ranitidine injection in 250 mL of 5% dextrose injection at 10.7 mL/hour).